Rank-Factorized Implicit Neural Bias: Scaling Super-Resolution Transformer with FlashAttention: Introduction

 Currently, many SR methods primarily mitigate the limitation (i), while the orthogonal gains from limitations (ii) and (iii) remain underexplored.
-We identify SR Transformers’ heavy reliance on Relative Positional Bias~(RPB) as the hidden bottleneck underlying this research trend.
-RPB injects a strong spatial prior into self-attention by adding a learnable, distance-dependent bias to the attention logits~($\mathbf{S}=\mathbf{Q}\mathbf{K}^{\top}$), and is crucial for SR performance.
-Yet, incorporating RPB typically requires either materializing the score matrix or performing additional indexing and memory reads, making it difficult to use with hardware-efficient self-attention kernels~(e.g., FlashAttention~\cite{FlashAttn, FlashAttn2, FlashAttn3}), which aim to reduce memory I/O and to avoid materializing the score matrix.
-This incompatibility forces existing models to rely on slow, memory-intensive implementations, which in turn hinders the effective scaling of training patch size and data.
-Consequently, instead of pursuing scalability, previous works have been largely confined to designing complex windowing strategies~\cite{CAT, ART, DAT, HiTSR} or sub-quadratic alternatives, such as linear-complexity attention~\cite{Restormer, RGT, DAT, HiTSR}, Mamba~\cite{MambaIR, MambaIRV2, TSPMamba}, and sparse operators~\cite{PFT}, to bypass this efficiency wall.
+We identify SR Transformers’ heavy reliance on Relative Positional Bias~(RPB) as a key, yet often overlooked, bottleneck that limits the use of hardware-efficient attention kernels in SR Transformers.
+RPB injects a spatial prior into self-attention by adding a learnable, distance-dependent bias to the score matrix, and is crucial for SR performance.
+In practice, incorporating RPB typically requires either materializing the score matrix or additional indexing and memory reads, making it difficult to use with hardware-efficient self-attention kernels~(e.g., FlashAttention~\cite{FlashAttn, FlashAttn2, FlashAttn3}), which aim to avoid materializing the score matrix and to reduce memory I/O. This incompatibility forces existing models to rely on slow, memory-intensive implementations, which in turn hinders the effective scaling of training patch size and data.
+Consequently, instead of pursuing scalability, previous works have been confined to designing complex windowing strategies~\cite{CAT, ART, DAT, HiTSR} or sub-quadratic alternatives, such as linear-complexity attention~\cite{Restormer, RGT, DAT, HiTSR}, Mamba~\cite{MambaIR, MambaIRV2, TSPMamba}, and sparse operators~\cite{PFT}, to bypass this efficiency wall.